arzoo0511/gyaanGo2/README.md

 ### SOLUTION

-We built a real time software LEARNCHA that provides an online and offline learning resources and a more immersive learning platform for kids using gaming to teach children in remote communities on climate and at same time have access to equitable educational tools and STEM games to enhance outside classroom learning.
+We built a real time software GyaanGo that provides an online and offline learning resources and a more immersive learning platform for kids using gaming to teach children in remote communities on climate and at same time have access to equitable educational tools and STEM games to enhance outside classroom learning.

 ### Conclusion

-OUR SOLUTION LEARNCHA that provides an online and offline learning resources and a more immersive learning platform for kids using gaming to teach children in remote communities on climate and at same time have access to equitable educational tools and STEM games to enhance outside classroom learning.
+OUR SOLUTION GyaanGo that provides an online and offline learning resources and a more immersive learning platform for kids using gaming to teach children in remote communities on climate and at same time have access to equitable educational tools and STEM games to enhance outside classroom learning.

 <!-- [More detail is available here](./docs/DESCRIPTION.md) -->

 ## Project roadmap

-##### Learncha currently does the following:
+##### GyaanGo currently does the following:

 - online and offline learning resources
 - immersive learning platform for kids using gaming to teach children in remote communities on climate,